ueberdosis/tiptap/docs/src/docPages/introduction.md

 ## What does “headless” mean?
 There is no provided user interface, you are absolutely free to build whatever interface you want.
 No need to overwrite any class, to use `!important` or other hacks, just write whatever you like in the setup you are used to.

+## So … should I use ProseMirror?
+[ProseMirror](https://ProseMirror.net) is a well-written, reliable and very powerful editor toolkit.
+It’s not so much the ready-to-use editor most people look for, though.
+With tiptap you can start in minutes, choose from tons of amazing extensions and still have that powerful ProseMirror API accessible when you really need it.